BioBoost/embedded_systems_course/walkthroughs/touchberry_thumper.md

 This walkthrough will guide you through the TouchBerry Thumper setup.

+### General idea

+The Thumper can be controlled using it's RESTfull web interface that is hosted on port 3000.
+The API can be found at [https://github.com/BioBoost/node_thumper_control](https://github.com/BioBoost/node_thumper_control).

+The student have a Raspberry Pi 2 and a TouchBerry shield at their disposal (with Qt1070 touch sensor and some touch pads).
+The status of the TouchBerry shield should be read from the Qt1070 chip using I2c by the use of a C++ master application.
+This application should write its findings to a file `/tmp/touch` under the form of instructions such as 'forward', 'left', ...

+The instructions are than detected by a Ruby script which sends them to the Thumper RESTfull API.

+However since the Raspberry Pi's of the students don't have WiFi dongles a local device will need to act as a proxy forwarding commands and replies between the Pi's and the Thumper.

+### Setup

 As a teacher you should make sure to boot the Thumper first things first.
 Next use a local machine (laptop for example) to connect both to the local network and to the WiFi access point of the Thumper.
 Launch the NodeJs Touchberry Thumper Proxy